Adhesive capsulitis of the shoulder: Medication

-Medications such as nonsteroidal anti-inflammatory drugs can be used for pain control.
-Oral steroids may provide short-term benefits in range of movement and pain but have side effects such as hyperglycemia.
+Medications such as nonsteroidal anti-inflammatory drugs (NSAIDS) can be used for pain control, but evidence for their benefit is limited.
+Oral steroids may provide short-term benefits in range of movement and pain, but are not used routinely to treat adhesive capsulitis because of a high risk of side effects.
 Corticosteroids may also be used by local injection.
-In the short and medium term, intra-articular corticosteroid injections appear most effective in pain alleviation and increase in range of motion, although the injection does carry complications.
-Unfortunately, the effects of medication are not long-lasting.
-Oral corticosteroids in particular should not be used consistently to treat adhesive capsulitis, because of the dangers associated with long-term use and the lack of long-term benefit.
+In the short and medium term, corticosteroid injections appear most effective in pain alleviation and increase in range of motion, and benefits can last as long as six months.
+These injections have the most benefit when combined with structured physical therapy, but home exercise also increases their effectiveness.